aws/aws-fpga/hdk/cl/examples/cl_hello_world/README.md

    output logic[15:0] cl_sh_status_vled,        //Virtual LEDs, monitored through FPGA management PF and tools
 ```

 In this example the Virtual LED Register is used to drive the Virtual LED signal, cl_sh_status_vled.
 In addition, the Virtual DIP switch, sh_cl_status_vdip, is used to gate the Virtual LED Register value sent to the Virtual LEDs.
-So, for example, if the sh_cl_status_vdip is set to 16'hF0, then only the upper 8 bits of the Virtual LED Register will be signaled on the Virtual LED signal cl_sh_status_vled.
+So, for example, if the sh_cl_status_vdip is set to 16'h00FF, then only the lower 8 bits of the Virtual LED Register will be signaled on the Virtual LED signal cl_sh_status_vled.

 ## <a name="metadata"> Hello World Example Metadata